So you think you want to focus on installing charging stations?

 You can find more information about these grants on the UK Gov site.

-To become an OZEV installer you first need to become a professionally accredited electrician by completing a suitable qualification.
-You also need to be accredited by a recognised industry body, such as the NICEIC, ELECSA, or another competent persons scheme.
+To become an OZEV installer you first need to become a professionally accredited electrician by completing a suitable qualification for managing electric energy.
+You also need to be accredited by a recognised industry body, such as the NICEIC, ELECSA, or another competent person scheme.

-Once you have these qualifications you can then undertake specific training for EV charging installations.
+Once you have these qualifications you can then undertake specific training for EV charging station installations.

-Here are some options that would give you the necessary qualification:
+Here are some options that would give you the necessary qualification for installing EV charging stations:

 CEF EV Charging Course